Transformer-based Cross-Modal Recipe Embeddings with Large Batch Training: EXPERIMENTS

 \subsection{Image Generation}

-The proposed model generates images of $128\times 128$ resolutions conditioned on recipe embeddings to enhance recipe embedding learning during training.
-We computed the FID~\cite{fid_paper} score to evaluate the image generation performance of our proposed method\footnote{We used open source code on \url{https://github.com/mseitzer/pytorch-fid}}.
-The lower FID score indicates the distribution between real images and generated images are more similar.
-The results are reported in Table \ref{fid_score}, where we compared our proposed method with previous works on image generation\footnote{We borrow the FID scores of CHEF~\cite{CHEF} and ACME~\cite{ACME} reported in X-MRS~\cite{x-mrs}}.
-Since we applied batch normalization\cite{batch_norm} in GAN~\cite{gan}, we adopted a relatively small batch size (64 for both Ours+ResNet and Ours) for image generation.
-Our proposed framework outperforms all the previous works listed here.
-Since our proposed method also achieves the-state-of-the-art performance in recipe retrieval, we believe that our proposed method can learn more reliable recipe embeddings.
+The proposed model generates images of $128\times 128$ resolutions conditioned on recipe embeddings.
+We computed the FID~\cite{fid_paper} score to evaluate the image generation performance of our proposed method\footnote{We used the open source code on \url{https://github.com/mseitzer/pytorch-fid}}.
+The results are reported in Table \ref{fid_score}, where TNLBT outperformed the previous works~\cite{ACME,CHEF,x-mrs} with a large margin on image generation\footnote{We borrow the FID scores of CHEF~\cite{CHEF} and ACME~\cite{ACME} reported in X-MRS~\cite{x-mrs}.}.
+Figure \ref{recipe_to_image_rsl} shows qualitative results on image generation conditioned on recipe embeddings, showing that TNLBT could generate appropriate recipe images corresponding to the given ingredients in recipes.

-When the image encoder was changed from ViT-B (Ours) to ResNet-50 backbone (Ours+ResNet), FID$(\downarrow)$ scores decreased.
-Though Ours~(the originally proposed method) obtained a worse FID score than Ours+ResNet, we empirically think Transformer-based embeddings generated from Ours are more suitable, since Ours can achieve a better performance in recipe retrieval tasks.
-It was also reported in X-MRS that transformer-based embeddings generate more suitable embeddings for cross-modal retrieval evidenced by a higher recall rate.
-In addition, we are the first to validate that different image encoders will influence the recipe embedding learning where generated images obtained different FID scores with different image encoder backbones.